Fundraise for Guts UK

 Georgie and Nikki

-Both of Georgie’s parents, Nikki and David were diagnosed with pancreatitis.
+Both of Georgie’s parents, Nikki and David, were diagnosed with pancreatitis.
 Sadly, the family lost David in 2019.
-They found Guts UK in 2021, they held a beauty sale for us and shared their powerful story for our Kranky Panky campaign.
+After learning about our charity in 2021, they held a beauty sale for us in David’s memory and shared their powerful story as part of our annual Kranky Panky campaign.

 Picture of Georgie and Nikki in their Guts UK tops with their dog.
 Quote reads "It has been such a privilege to raise both money and awareness for this small, but mighty charity.
 I hope to continue to raise awareness for pancreatitis far and wide."